Tachyon-Sonics/ChaosCastle/README.md

 Bombs can be added by collection bomb bonus (<img src="./images/BombBonus.png" width="18px" height="18px">), or by buying them in the shop between levels.
 When collecting a bomb bonus, a message asks you to choose a weapon.
 Just click the button / key of the desired weapon.
 Bombs can only be collected and used if the power of the corresponding weapon is at least 1.

 A bomb is, in general, much more powerful than the corresponding bullet.
-However, while the bomb of some weapons are just raw force, some of them are more "tactical", and are only effective in specific situations.
+However, while the bombs of some weapons are just raw force, some of them are more "tactical", and are only effective in specific situations.

 # History